 goPhysio has offered Clinical Mat Pilates classes in Chandlers Ford since 2011.
-We now offer over 20 mat Pilates classes a week from our spacious, air conditioned studio - with classes 6 days a week, including evenings and weekends!
-We offer a range of different options, both a regular gauaranteed weekly class and a flexible PAYG option, so it's easy to find something that will suit you.
+We now offer an extensive mat Pilates timetable from our spacious, air conditioned studio - with classes throughout the week, inlcuding evenings.

 Almost everyone could benefit from taking part in Pilates.
 The exercises can be adapted for all ages and levels of fitness, whether you're recovering from an injury, pregnant, retired or a competitive athlete.
 If you tend to suffer with recurrent back or neck pain, taking part in regular Pilates can really help.
 In fact, it's a great way to ward off or help recovery form many injuries as it really focuses on muscle control, movement and developing strength and flexibility throughout the whole body.